marfis89/vibroDoser/README.md

 ## Electrical-Setup

 WARNING electrical installation are dangerous.
-If you not know what to do, ask a professional to do the job for you !
+If you don't know how to handel this task, ask a professional to do the job for you !
+Liability for damages is excluded !

 Make three inputs for phase, neutral and earth.
 Place the 13a input fuse (1p+N) onto the DIN rail and hook phase, neutral to it.
 Then make a connection from the fuse to the power supplies.
 Also wire  the phase to relay 1 and relay 2 of the raspberry relay board.
 We will use the relays to switch the power of the power regulator and the optional vacuum cleaner.
 Use the NC connection of the relays, so the power is normally cut off.
 Wire the switched phase und neutral to the power regulator.
 Wire the linear feeder to the power regulator.
+Connect the pwm pin 12 (BCM GPIO 18) to the pwn pin of the power regulator.
+Make sure the pi and the power regulator using the same GND.

 For the optional vacuum cleaner you can install a power outlet, so you can plug you vacuum cleaner into the outlet.
 Wire the power outlet to the second switched phase and neutral and earth.

-Power the pi/ the board with 5v from the power supply.
+Power the pi or the board with 5v and GND from the power supply.
 If you choose a separate router setup, connect router and the power supply.
 Hook up the pi to the router or your local network.
 You can choose a wlan connection to, but network cables are always the better choice.
+Connect the four cables of the scale to the pi as described in the previous paragraph.

 It also important to hook earth to the frame, first for safety reasons, second to prevent dust explosions.

 ### Wiring diagrams and schematics of the control cabinet

+follow soon

 ## Software Setup